moneroexamples/onion-monero-blockchain-explorer/README.md

                                         functionality
   --ssl-key-file arg                    A path to key file for ssl (https)
                                         functionality
-  -c [ --custom-db-path ] arg           path to the custom lmdb database used
-                                        for searching things
   -d [ --deamon-url ] arg (=http:://127.0.0.1:18081)
                                         monero address string
 ```